Title: CCRF Director

 COMPENSATION AND BENEFITS

-This position offers a competitive salary range of $80 – 85,000 for 75% FTE and robust benefits including medical, dental, retirement and family leave.
+This position offers a competitive salary range of $80 – 85,000 for 75% time/30hrs per week and robust benefits including medical, dental, retirement and family leave.
 More details can be provided upon request

 ● Ability to work in an office environment.
 Sitting/standing at a desk for 6 hours.